 It’s out of order!
 1 in 3 people across the world don’t have somewhere safe to go to the toilet.
 Bad sanitation is one of the world’s biggest killers: it hits women, children, old and sick people hardest.
-Every minute, three children under the age of five die because of dirty water and poor sanitation.
-And, right this minute, around half the people in the world have an illness caused by bad sanitation.
+Every minute, a child under the age of five dies because of dirty water and poor sanitation.
+Around half the people in the world have an illness caused by bad sanitation.

 In Africa, half of young girls who drop out of school do so because they need to collect water – often from many miles away – or because the school hasn’t got separate toilets for boys and girls.
 Not having a loo puts people at risk of being bitten by snakes as they squat in the grass and makes women and girls a target for sexual assault as they go to the toilet in the open.

 We must do what we can to make a difference.

 Providing people with clean water and basic sanitation is one of the most cost-effective ways to release people from poverty: for every £1 spent on water and sanitation, more than £5 is returned through saved time, increased productivity and reduced health costs.

 Missing the target